 The firm also has its own branded MasterCard for multiple currencies named “One Card”.

 FCA (UK) – Through its parent company VoltexFX

 It does not establish trust when the company you’re contemplating on using, for a sensitive purpose such as high-volume international money transfers, has little to no presence online, and its website is not comprehensive.
 Similar issue to its parent company VoltrexFX.

 Here at MoneyTransferComparison, client reviews are the bread and butter of an editorial review.
-The industry itself is quite competitive and companies do not tend to reveal their exchange rates and other propriety information about how they operate.
-We rely on client reviews to see what clients really think about a certain company, and without those, it is impossible to say whether the FX provider stands up to what it promises.
+The industry itself is quite competitive and companies do not tend to reveal their exchange rates and other proprietary information about how they operate.
+We rely on client reviews to see what clients really think about a certain company, and with a small amount of reviews we unable to provide a good analysis.

-Exchange Rates: It is mentioned on the website, and there are no client testimonials online to verify whether the exchange rates are any good, so… we don’t know.
+Exchange Rates: Rates are not visible on the website, and there are no client testimonials online to verify whether the exchange rates are any good, so… we don’t know.

 Global Reach & Service

 Ways to approach: Email, Callbank form, Telephone and Online Platform.